 They indicate that you’ll be an involved student and alum.

-Individuals who have a track record of community service, once they are in b-school, are likely to be involved in clubs, school initiatives and later, the alumni association.
+Individuals who have a track record of community service are likely to be involved in clubs and school initiatives once they are on campus, and to later be active members of the alumni association.

 Start today.
-You may think that adcoms will notice that this sudden increase in your extra-curricular commitments and community service coincides with the start of your application preparation, and you would be right.
-They’ll notice that, but they won’t hold it against you.
+You might think that adcoms will notice that this sudden increase in your extracurricular commitments and community service coincides with the start of your application preparation, and you would be right, but they won’t hold it against you.
 If anything, your initiative will help you.

 So, go and serve.
-You’ll become a better applicant, and most importantly, a better person for it.
+You’ll become a better applicant and most importantly, a better person for it.

-By Esmeralda Cardenal, previously the Associate Director of Admissions at Yale SOM, Director of MBA Admissions at MSU Broad, and consultant at Cardiff Business School in the UK.
-She is happy to help you showcase your achievements in your MBA application.
-Want Esmeralda to help you get accepted?
+Esmeralda Cardenal is a former associate director of admissions at Yale SOM, director of MBA admissions at Michigan State University Broad, and consultant at Cardiff Business School in the United Kingdom.
+Since 2014, she has guided Accepted clients to acceptance in various graduate programs, including MBA and master’s in finance, business analytics, data science, sustainability, and public policy.
+Want Esmeralda to help you get Accepted?
 Click here to get in touch!